Deadlyelder/Tools-for-Cryptanalysis/README.md

 * Developer: Gaetan Leurent
 * [Official website](http://www.di.ens.fr/~leurent/arxtools.html)

 The ARX toolkit is a set of tools to study ARX ciphers and hash functions.
-This tookkit was presented at the SHA-3 conference in March 2012.
+This toolkit was presented at the SHA-3 conference in March 2012.

 <a name="isd"></a>
 ## Information Set Decoding